 THE CROWD WAS COOL – MOST READING BOOKS WHILE SOAKING UP THE AEGEAN SUN; A MELANGE OF FRENCH, ITALIAN AND LOCAL GREEK TOURISTS.
 I STAYED UNTIL SUNSET UNTIL THE SKY AND THE SEA RAN INTO ONE ANOTHER.
 COLORS OF PURPLE, INK AND GOLD.
 THERE IS NO SIGNAL AT CHERONISSOS BEACH; A PREREQUISITE OF SORTS TO DISCONNECT WHILE HERE.
 THE WATER REFRESHING IN THE HEAT, THE SAND THE COLOR OF CLAY.

 As I drove through the olive groves, I couldn’t help but notice the attention to detail.
 Sifnian clay chimneys known as ‘flaros’ adorned much of the homes; the land dry but proudly maintained with stone hedges, pruned olive trees and flowers; small, charming, white-washed villages poking out of the hills as if in a pop-up book.
 Go for an evening walk in Apollonia, the pulse of the island, and peek into the small shops or pick up a delicious gelato from Tratamento.
 You’ll find a chic, international crowded roaming the narrow, white-washed streets – mostly French and Italian expats who have found solace on the charming island.
-Sifnos was once the epicenter of ceramics and birthplace to the “father” of Greek cooking.
-So, it should come as no surprise that there are exceptional restaurants on the island and villages dedicated to ceramic studios.
+Sifnos Greece was once the epicenter, during ancient times, of ceramics and birthplace to the “father” of Greek cooking.
+So, it should come as no surprise that there are exceptional restaurants on the island and picturesque villages dedicated to ceramic studios.

 A GUIDE TO CHARMING AND DELICIOUS SIFNOS

-Off the beaten path, understandably charming and no μελτέμια, northern winds, the small bay of Cheronissos beach quickly became my favorite beach on Sifnos.
+Off the beaten path, understandably charming and no μελτέμια, northern winds, the small bay of Cheronissos beach quickly became my favorite beach on the island of Sifnos.
 The crowd was cool – most reading books while soaking up the Aegean sun; a melange of French, Italian and local Greek tourists.
 I stayed until sunset, until the sky and the sea ran into one another.
 Colors of purple, ink and gold.
 There is no signal at Cheronissos beach; a prerequisite of sorts to disconnect while here.
 The water refreshing in the heat, the sand the color of clay.
 Make a stop to see Mr. Kwsta, the shopkeeper and ceramicist.
-He has a small collection of pieces, but his stories and enthusiasm for conversation made it one of my most enjoyable encounters.
+He has a small collection of clay pots, but his stories and enthusiasm for conversation made it one of my most enjoyable encounters.

 Check out my other Cycladic island guides, here.